"Can you live as we do?" Sayeed asked me.

 Checkpoints on either end warn in misspelled Arabic that this road is pedestrian-only—for Palestinians, who can only walk until the last 600 feet.
 Israelis are welcome to drive.

 Many stores are bolted shut.
 Others are without doors, filled with trash, hidden and closed behind barricades.
 A playground for Arab kids has been turned into a settlers-only parking lot.
-According to a 2013 report the UN Office for the Coordination of Humanitarian Affairs, more than 1,000 Palestinian homes adjacent to settlements have been abandoned, and 512 Palestinian businesses have been closed on Israeli military orders.
+According to a 2013 report the UN Office for the Coordination of Humanitarian Affairs, over 1,000 Palestinian homes adjacent to settlements have been abandoned, and 512 Palestinian businesses closed by Israeli military orders.
 An additional 1,100 businesses have have shut down due to restricted access for customers and suppliers.

 Israel rationalizes its policy of separating Palestinians and settlers as a way to keep the peace between the two groups.
 However, the policy penalizes Palestinians alone, displacing them and restricting their freedom of movement in the name of counteracting "terrorism."

 "We are not the terrorists that they are calling us.
 We just want nobody to kill us, and to live like anyone else," Ghassan Jabari, 19, told me.

 A year ago Ghassan opened a small pottery shop across from the Ibrahimi Mosque.
 Despite the tour buses, business is slow.
 Ghassan, who has no allegiance to any political faction, told me that many Israeli tour operators warn their charges against shopping with him, claiming the money goes to Hamas.